-Looking for a foreclosure or REO property in
+Buying a foreclosure or REO property in

-What's an REO?
+What is an REO?

-Time to make an offer?
+Prepared to make an offer?

 Most lenders have a REO department that you'll work with while buying a REO property from them.
 Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for receiving offers.
 Since banks almost always sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.